truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 $timeout(function(){$scope.touchRescueFlags.doubleTapTemporarelyDisabled = false;}, 1000);
 ```
 ###_unregisterOnlineDataListener_ ![Method][meth]
 Lets the webble leave a uniquely identified online data broadcasting virtual room used for sending and receiving messages at their own will.
-This is an optional method since the system will clean up by itself if the Webbles just dissapear without unregistering.
+This is an optional method since the system will clean up by itself if the Webbles just disappear without unregistering.

 ####unregisterOnlineDataListener(whatRoom)